-Pumpkin spice roasted chickpeas are a crispy, crunchy, healthy and addicting snack loaded with irresistible flavor!
+Pumpkin Spice Roasted Chickpeas are a crispy, crunchy, healthy snack loaded with our favorite fall flavors!

 Table of contents

 As if hummus wasn’t already amazing, this little legume can make flour, pasta, and be used in all kinds of recipes like chilis, salads, and soups!